DoubleML/doubleml-for-py/README.md

 ## Citation

-If you use the DoubleML package a citation is highly appreciated
+If you use the DoubleML package a citation is highly appreciated:

 Bach, P., Chernozhukov, V., Kurz, M. S., and Spindler, M. (2020), DoubleML - Double Machine Learning in Python.